-Beginning January 2, 2016 Neighborhood Services will be conducting internal inspections on single family properties on existing rental homes once they are vacant unless an inspection has occurred in the last year.
-This inspection will be performed with the owner or his/her designated agent present (other than the tenant).
+Internal inspection will be performed with the owner or his/her designated agent present (other than the tenant).
 It shall be the responsibility of the owner to notify Roeland Park of a vacancy for their rental property within 15 days or a public offense shall have occurred.
 External inspections will continue on an annual basis when the single family home rental license is up for renewal.
-All apartments in Roeland Park will have internal inspection on a 4 year rotating basis.
 Please see the link for internal inspections for a list of inspection items by room.

 Below is a summary of all of the changes:

-Single Family Dwelling and Duplexes: Currently, Neighborhood Services staff performs external inspections annually and issues renewal licenses upon passing inspection.
-Beginning January 1, 2016, Neighborhood Services staff will conduct internal inspections when a single family dwelling and duplex unit becomes vacant.
-Either the tenant or landlord may request an internal or external inspection at any time.
+Currently, Neighborhood Services staff performs external inspections annually and issues renewal licenses upon passing inspection.
+Neighborhood Services staff will conduct internal inspections at the request of the landlord or tenant.

 Reinspections: During an inspection, if the Neighborhood Services Staff determines that the dwelling is not in compliance with applicable City ordinances, staff will discuss a schedule and process to achieve compliance with the owner or tenant.
 Re-inspections shall be conducted to ensure that appropriate corrective action has been completed.
 There is no cost of the first re-inspection.

-If you have any questions, please do not hesitate to contact your Neighborhood Services team at (913)-722-2600 and ask for Code Enforcement Officer Wade Holtkamp(firstname.lastname@example.org) or the Building Official.
+If you have any questions, please do not hesitate to contact your Neighborhood Services team at (913)-722-2600 and ask for Code Enforcement Officer Wade Holtkamp(email@example.com) or the Building Official John Jacobson (firstname.lastname@example.org).